 Please enjoy this oasis.
 We hope that you will help us protect this area for wildlife and for other people who come to enjoy this area.

 Erected by State of Utah Division of Wildlife Resources.

 Topics.
 This historical marker is listed in these topic lists: Animals • Environment • Railroads & Streetcars • Settlements & Settlers.

 Location.
 41° 20.739′ N, 113° 54.15′ W. Marker is in Lucin, Utah, in Box Elder County.
 Marker is on Grouse Creek Road ¼ mile north of Tucoma Road, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Wendover UT 84083, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 7 miles of this marker, measured as the crow flies.
 Historic Lucin (approx. 1.2 miles away); Medea Siding (approx. 7 miles away).

 Credits.
 This page was last revised on July 9, 2019.
-This page originally submitted on July 7, 2019, by Andrew Johnson of Salt Lake City, Utah.
-This page has been viewed 54 times since then.
+It was originally submitted on July 7, 2019, by Andrew Johnson of Salt Lake City, Utah.
+This page has been viewed 89 times since then.
 Photos: 1, 2. submitted on July 7, 2019, by Andrew Johnson of Salt Lake City, Utah. • Bill Pfingsten was the editor who published this page.